 With the stockmarket at all-time highs, it’s normal for investors to wonder what kind of investing vehicles to choose right now.
 Stocks, bonds, even real estate, seem poised to crater as soon as we decide to buy.
 It’s probably the most common question a financial planner receives in times like this – “Where should I put my money?”

 The media is filled with quick-fix advice on this all-important question.
-Peer-reviewed studies have repeatedly shown that the best long-term predictor of portfolio performance is the proportion of a portfolio’s holdings in stocks vs. bonds.
+Peer-reviewed studies have repeatedly shown that the best long-term predictor of portfolio performance is the percentage we have in stocks vs. bonds.
 Way down the list in importance is the specific stocks and bonds (or mutual funds) selected.
-But, specific stocks, bonds, and funds are what sell CNBC ads and money magazines.
-So, it’s no wonder that this is most often the question people come to financial planning sessions to answer.
+But, financial products, or investing vehicles, are what sell pop-up ads and keep eyeballs glued to CNBC and Bloomberg.
+So, it’s no wonder that this is a common question posed to financial planners.

-However, precisely because it is so important, it’s not a question that should be answered in an hour, or even two.
-Here’s my philosophy on why.
+However, precisely because it is so important, it’s not a question that normally can be answered in an hour, or even two.

-- Rich-Land (hint: most of us already are there.
-Spend three weeks in a developing country, then come back and tell me you’re not.)
+- Rich-Land (By the way, most of us are there already.
+Spend three weeks in a developing country if you doubt this.)

 - Maximum Growth and No Risk-Land